 Organically Acceptable Methods

-Biological and cultural controls, including the application of sticky materials are acceptable organic methods.
+Biological and cultural controls, including skirt pruning and the application of sticky materials are acceptable organic methods.

 Monitoring and Treatment Decisions

-A substantial reduction in beetle numbers may take several years with two to three treatments per year.
-It is essential to combine skirt pruning with one or more of the other strategies (trunk sprays, foliar insecticide sprays, or both) to improve effectiveness, as skirt pruning alone only reduces Fuller rose beetle numbers by roughly 30%.
+A substantial reduction in beetle numbers will likely take several years with two to three treatments per year.
+It is essential to combine skirt pruning with one or more of the other strategies (ground sprays, trunk sprays, foliar insecticide sprays, or a combination of these) to improve effectiveness.

 Skirt Pruning and Ground (Soil) or Trunk Sprays

 To reduce egg laying on fruit, skirt prune trees to a height of 24 inches or more by late May and apply bifenthrin ground or trunk sprays starting in early June (San Joaquin Valley) or July (southern California).
 Monitor the orchard every 4 to 6 weeks and remove weeds growing upward or branches and suckers bending downward that beetles can use to access the tree.